AztecProtocol/engineering-designs/docs/building-in-chunks/building.md

 Proposers now partition their slot time into N chunks, where N is configurable and defaults to 2 initially.
 During the first chunk, they accumulate txs into a block until they hit a time, gas, or tx count limit.
 They then close that block, sign over it, and broadcast the block proposal across the p2p network.

-While the proposer is waiting for the attestations for the initial block, they start production of the second block immediately.
-So while attestors reexecute the first block, the proposer is already producing the second one.
+As soon as the second chunk of time begins, the proposer starts production of the second block.
+Note that they do not wait for attestations for the first block here.
+So while attestors reexecute the first block, the proposer can be producing the second one.

 When the proposer receives all the necessary attestations for the first block, then it broadcasts the proposal for the second one, and broadcasts the initial block as **provisional**.
 We call the **provisional** chain the blocks that have been attested to but not yet published to L1 (we would also like better ideas for this name).
 Nodes will sync the provisional block for improved UX (see [_Improving "app latency"_](./dd.md)).
 Validators will then begin reexecution of this new block, while the proposer moves on to building the next block.